-The expectation of LA County DPH HFID is that providers will execute plans to deal with all emergencies and in the case of a threatened evacuation will have identified their relocation site ahead of time and be prepared for evacuation.
-LA County DPH HFID cannot assist with the actual transfer of any occupants.
+HFID's expectation is that providers will execute plans to deal with all emergencies and in the case of a threatened evacuation will have identified their relocation site ahead of time and be prepared for evacuation.
+HFID cannot assist with the actual transfer of any occupants.

-During a wide spread event when coordination of resources is required, the LA County DPH HFID can assist with the identification of available beds for displaced residents and work with the LA County DHS to authorize medical transport for Medical recipients.
-LA County DPH HFID can also refer facility requests for emergency resources to the LA County DHS, Department Operations Center.
+During a wide spread event when coordination of resources is required, the HFID can assist with the identification of available beds for displaced residents and work with the Deptartment of Health Care Services to authorize medical transport for Medi-Cal recipients.
+HFID can also refer facility requests for emergency resources to the LA County Department of Health Services, Department Operations Center.

-Coordinating with LA County DPH HFID-Continued
+Coordinating with the LACDPH-HFID-Continued

-If impacted or receiving health facilities need to house patients in alternative areas or in numbers exceeding licensed capacity, they must seek permission from the LA County DPH HFID in advance of this situation if possible.
+If impacted or receiving health facilities need to house patients in alternative areas or in numbers exceeding licensed capacity, they must seek permission from the HFID in advance of this situation if possible.
 When seeking this permission, facilities will need to be prepared to explain: